 The connection process will remain unchanged for customers, and the local network service provider should always be the first place to go to get connected.
-But the local network will be required to provide information into the DER Register based on information received during network connection approval, as well as information collected from the eCoC process.
+But the local network will be required to provide information into the DER Register and AEMO's systems will enable qualified electrical contractors and/or DER installers to provide information about what is installed on site into the DER Register.

 AEMO will generate a confirmation receipt once the DER installation is registered in the DER Register.
-This confirmation receipt will be issued to the network within 20 business days of the installation being turned on.
+This confirmation receipt will be issued to the account holder that provided AEMO with the information within 20 business days of the installation being turned on.